LeSpocky/ptxdist/doc/dev_licenses.rst

 Always include the copyright statement ("Copyright YYYY (C) Some Person") for the calculation of the checksum, even if it means that the checksum changes on package updates when new years are added to the string.
-While it is not is needed for most licenses to be valid, some licenses require that it must not be removed (e.g. see GPLv2, section 1), and it is proper etiquette to give attribution to the maintainers in the license report document.
+While it is not needed for most licenses to be valid, some licenses require that it must not be removed (e.g. see GPLv2, section 1), and it is proper etiquette to give attribution to the maintainers in the license report document.